ibm-cloud-architecture/eda-quickstarts/quarkus-reactive-kafka-producer/README.md

 * Use Quarkus and Microprofile 3.0 for health, metrics and open API extensions
 * Use Microprofile reactive messaging API, with Json schema and Avro serialization
-* Use [Avro maven plugin](https://avro.apache.org/docs/current/gettingstartedjava.html#Serializing+and+deserializing+without+code+generation) to generate code from Avro definitions, taking into account the order of import to manage schema dependencies
 * Use Apicurio schema registry and the maven plugin to upload new definition to the connected registry.
 * Support Domain driven design practices